Hernán Bedoya

 Hernán Bedoya was a Colombian land rights activist who fought corporate farmland encroachment.
+He was shot dead on December 8, 2017 in Chocó Department.

 Personal life

 Bedoya grew up in the region of Chocó, Colombia.
 He lived on his family farm for 11 years, growing rice, corn, and bananas.
 In 1996, Colombian paramilitary forces evicted his family from the farm.
 He returned to his land in 2008, where he was evicted again.
 He was almost evicted a third time in 2012, as his house was demolished twice, but the presence of the team from NGO Justice and Peace prevented their removal.

 Activism

 After nearly being evicted from his property three times, Bedoya converted his own land into the “Mi Tierra Biodiversity Zone”, in an effort to protect the farmland that belonged to the Afro-Colombian community in Chocó from encroaching agro-industry corporations.
 “Mi Tierra” was also founded for maintaining the rich biodiversity in the region.
 His calls for change were not limited to land rights, however; Bedoya was a member of Communities Building Peace in the Territories (CONPAZ) and worked to follow the 2016 peace agreement between FARC and the Colombian government.
 His anti-agribusiness activism resulted in numerous death threats from paramilitary groups with ties to the industry for over two years up until his assassination.